Interesting Norway Facts for Kids

-In Norway you will find reindeer, which are also called caribou.
+In Norway, you will find reindeers.
+These animals are also called caribou.
 These animals which only live in the northern hemisphere above the Arctic circle, travel far to get food.
 They have antlers, which they use for scraping the snow away from the ground to find food.
 The caribou have four toes.
 It is interesting to know, that reindeer are the only mammals that can see ultraviolet light!

 In Norway lives also the Arctic fox whose coat changes with the seasons.
 In winter his fur is mainly grey and white, while in summer it changes to a light brown.

 ... that the Nobel Peace Prize is awarded in Oslo annually since 1901?
 The Nobel Peace Prize is awarded for outstanding work in making or keeping peace.
 The Norwegian King Harald V is also present at the award ceremony in Oslo.